-Crimson Cup Welcomes Cup Runneth Over Coffeehouse in Sweetwater, TennesseeDecember 3, 2018 (Published: October 11, 2018)
+Crimson Cup Welcomes Cup Runneth Over Coffeehouse in Sweetwater, TennesseeNovember 6, 2022 (Published: October 11, 2018)

 A big Crimson Cup welcome to Cup Runneth Over Coffeehouse in Sweetwater, Tennessee, which has joined the group of independent coffee shops, cafés and bakeries Crimson Cup supports in 37 states.
-The shop at 111 N. Main St., Suite A, is one of at least 18 new independent coffee shops scheduled to open in 2018 through our 7 Steps to Success coffee shop franchise alternative program.
+The shop at 111 N. Main St., Suite A, is one of at least 18 new independent coffee shops scheduled to open in 2018 that learned how to open a coffee shop through our 7 Steps to Coffee Startup Success franchise alternative program.

 “We’re excited to welcome Owner Kendra Moreau and her team to the Crimson Cup community,” said Founder and President Greg Ubert.
 “Helping entrepreneurs like Kendra open their own unique independent coffee shops is a big part of our mission as a coffee roaster and coffee shop franchise alternative.”

 After 24 years as a Registered Nurse, Kendra said she was feeling stagnant in that profession and in life.
 “I was reflecting and praying and felt like God was leading me to open a coffee shop.”

 Despite her dream, Kendra knew only enough about coffee to brew a pot in the morning before her shift at the hospital.
 She turned to Crimson Cup’s 7 Steps to Success coffee shop franchise alternative program for guidance.

 Based on Ubert’s book, Seven Steps to Success in the Specialty Coffee Industry, the 7 Steps program has helped hundreds of independent coffee shops open and stay and business.